ASU-RAS598-2025-S-Team08/RAS598-2025-S-Team08.github.io/docs/index.md

 ---

 ## A Simulation Image
-Check out the outputs in Outputs Tab

-Check out the simulation video in Vidoes Tab
+Check out the outputs in Outputs Tab, and the simulation video in Vidoes Tab.

 <p align="center"><img src="assets/simulationimage.jpg" width="800" alt="Simimg"/></p>